Birkenhead residents fear apartment development sets unwelcome precedent

 "Then you've got all the visibility effects - it's right at the end of the point and it will have a high visible impact on the environment, irrespective of where you are, whether you are looking at it from the town side or from the harbour side."

-The Birkenhead Residents Association was set to discuss the development at its annual general meeting tonight with a council representative in attendance.
+The Birkenhead Residents Association had planned to discuss the development at its annual meeting last week with a council representative in attendance.

 Sino Dutch Developments representative Bernard Reuters did not wish to comment.